Jamming and flocking in the restricted active Potts model: Introduction

+Self-propelled particles with repulsive interactions, such as active Brownian particles (ABPs)~\cite{Romanczuk2012}, show at high density and high P\'eclet number another cluster state, different from flocking via alignment, denoted as motility-induced phase separation (MIPS) \cite{mips}.
+Consequently, the interplay between alignment and repulsive interactions could lead to complex phase diagrams, as was demonstrated for the VM with repulsive particle interactions~\cite{chate2003} or ABPs with alignment interactions~\cite{ignacio,sese2018}.

+In this paper we address the question of what happens to the phase diagram of the APM when on-site interactions between the particles are present, either in the form of hard or soft core repulsion, or in the form of a maximal occupancy larger than one of each site, the restricted APM (rAPM).
+In analogy with the VM with particle-particle repulsion one expects the phase diagram for the rAPM to be enriched by at least one MIPS state, but also other kinetically arrested states can occur as active lattice gas models with repulsive interactions \cite{peruani2011}.
+These are sometimes denoted as ``jammed states'', not to be confused with jamming occurring in active glasses~\cite{Berthier2019}.

-(d) Large average particle density facilitates a transition to the jammed phase.
-This paper is organized as follows.
-In Sec.~\ref{s2}, we have defined the restricted active Potts model and provided details of the simulation protocols.
-Next, in Sec.~\ref{s3}, we present numerical results of extensive Monte Carlo simulations of the microscopic model where simulation outcomes are discussed for three different restriction protocols, (i) the `maximum particle per site' (MPS) is restricted to one akin to the active lattice gas (ALG)~\cite{ALG}, (ii) hardcore restriction or ${\rm MPS} > 1$, and (iii) softcore restriction or local repulsive field.
-In Sec.~\ref{secHydro}, we present a hydrodynamic description.
-We conclude this paper with a summary and discussion of the results in Sec.~\ref{s4}.
+The paper is organized as follows.
+In Sec.~\ref{s2}, we define the restricted active Potts model and provide details of the simulation protocols.
+Section.~\ref{s3} presents our results for three different versions of the on-site repulsion: (1) the `maximum particle per site' (MPS) is restricted to one akin to the active lattice gas (ALG)~\cite{ALG}, (2) hard-core restriction or ${\rm MPS} > 1$, and (3) soft-core repulsion.
+In Sec.~\ref{secHydro}, we present the hydrodynamic description of our model.
+Finally, we conclude this paper with a summary and discussion of the results in Sec.~\ref{s4}.